Adidas to launch new fabrics from recycled ocean plastic, polyester

 “Increasing the presence of recycled polyester fibre has the potential to massively impact global energy and resource requirements,” said Barclays analyst Anushka Challawala.
 “Sportswear is leading a lot of the change.”

-Market leader Nike uses recycled polyester yarn for the uppers of its popular Flyknit shoes, saying that has helped it divert more than 4 billion plastic bottles from landfills.
+Market leader Nike (NKE.N) uses recycled polyester yarn for the uppers of its popular Flyknit shoes, saying that has helped it divert more than 4 billion plastic bottles from landfills.

 In addition to the ocean plastic initiative, Adidas will start labelling products made from 100% recycled polyester from other sources as “Primegreen” later in the year.